-This introductory course in Behavioral Sciences provides an opportunity to learn about the major behavioral science theories, concepts and its real life applications.
-This course will survey topics such as child development, parenting, gender differences, stress, self-care and abnormal behavior.
+This introductory course in Behavioral Sciences provides an opportunity to learn about various behavioral science topics, concepts and real life applications.
+This course will survey multiple topics as they relate to relationships.
 Students will also be encouraged during this course to increase personal awareness of how cognitive and emotional factors influence behavior in a variety of social contexts.
-Additionally, this course will examine styles of relating as it pertains to employment, dating, marriage and family life.
+The focus of this course is on improving relationships in many different sectors of life.
 Three Hours.

 This course is a topical approach to the cultural history of the United States from the end of the Second World War to the present, with special emphasis on America’s role in global affairs.
 Students will not only gain a broad understanding of America’s place in recent world events but also a specialized knowledge of various relevant topics and their historical context.
 Topics covered in this class have included the Cold War, the 1960s, American evangelicalism, and terrorism.
 This is the department’s general education course.
 Three Hours.